Men’s Skin Pigmentation Treatment: A Guide for Patients

 • Significant pigmentation affecting professional or social confidence

-• Previous treatments resulting in scarring or worsened discoloration
+• Previous treatments resulting in scarring or worsened discolouration

 • Uncertainty about pigmentation type requiring professional diagnosis